whiteout-io/crypto-lib/README.md

 crypto-lib
 ==========

 A high level crypto module for node.js and the browser.
-This Library exposes a basic high level crypto api, which does low level operations such as item-key generation, initialization-vector generation, UTF-8 plaintext encoding, AES-CBC item encryption, Base64 ciphertext encoding, RSA item-key encryption, SHA-256 hashing and RSA signing of all items in few simple steps.
+This Library exposes a basic high level crypto api, which combines low level operations into a few simple steps:

+* item-key generation
+* initialization-vector generation
+* UTF-8 plaintext encoding
+* AES-CBC item encryption
+* Base64 ciphertext encoding
+* RSA item-key encryption
+* SHA-256 hashing RSA signing of all items

 Peer review and feedback are appreciated!